DawsonMyers/geo-cli/Readme.md

                   Options:
                     -y
                       Accept all prompts.
-            psql [db name]
+            psql [options] [db name]
-                Open a psql session to geotabdemo in the running geo-cli db container.
-The username and password used to connect is geotabuser and vircom43, respectively. bash
+                Open a psql session to geotabdemo (default db name) in the running geo-cli db container.
+The username and password used to connect is geotabuser and vircom43, respectively.
+                  Options:
+                    -u
+                      The admin sql user.
+The default value used is "geotabuser" -p
+                      The admin sql password.
+The default value used is "vircom43" bash
                 Open a bash session with the running geo-cli db container.
         Example: